dimitrieh/Icon-Template-Chrome-Webstore-Apps-and-Extensions/README.md

-# Icon Template for Chrome Webstore Apps and Extensions
+# Sketch Icon Template for Chrome Webstore Apps and Extensions
 For usage ;) As a way of doing a little something back for the community.

 Includes: